Letters of David Francis Smith, July 1941- February 1942 - Part 6

 run of them, wish I could accept

-your off of muse.
+your off of nurse.

 Yes your memory is rather